shivang1305/netflixgpt/README.md

 - Show the content of the page in different languages (like english, hindi, spanish)
 - Change the language with the help of redux store using config slice
 - Integrated OpenAI API in the app and passed the query in the params
+- Saved the openAI movie recommendations in the redux store